Djamel Mesbah: AC Milan

 On 26 January 2012, Mesbah made his debut for Milan, starting in the 2011–12 Coppa Italia quarter-final tie against Lazio.
 Mesbah played the entire match with Milan going on to win 3–1.
 On 20 March 2012, Mesbah scored his first goal for Milan, in a 2–2 draw with Juventus in the Semi-Finals of the 2011–12 Coppa Italia.
 His goal tied the game 1–1, but proved ineffective as Milan drew in extra time to exit the cup on aggregate 4–3.
 He made a total of twelve appearances in all competitions for Milan, including two in the UEFA Champions League, one against Arsenal and the other against Barcelona.
 The away leg at Arsenal was his first appearance in the competition.

 In the 2012–13 season, Mesbah was used even more sparingly, and, due to form and injury, he made just two appearances in the first half of the season.
 This prompted Milan to sell the player to Parma F.C. in January 2013, in a cashless swap with Cristian Zaccardo.

 Parma

 Mesbah was again used sparingly at Parma and he made seven appearances until the end of the 12/13 season.
 The next season Mesbah made just four further appearances and so went out on loan to A.S.
 Livorno Calcio in January 2014.

 Livorno (loan)

 At Livorno, Mesbah was a constant starter.
 He played as their left sided wingback in a 3-5-2 formation but unfortunately was unable to help Livorno in their push to avoid relegation.

 Sampdoria

 Mesbah signed for U.C.
 Sampdoria late on 1 September 2014 (swap with Juan Antonio), penning a three-year deal with the Genovese club.
 It was his fourth different club since January 2012.

+Lausanne

+Mesbah played for Lausanne-Sport in Switzerland in 2017.